unicode-org/icu/docs/userguide/icudata.md

 the procedure for doing so:

 1. Move the .ucm file(s) for the converter(s) to be added (
-    solaris-eucJP-2.7.ucm for our example) into the directory source/data/mappings/
+    `solaris-eucJP-2.7.ucm` for our example) into the directory `source/data/mappings/`

-2. Create, or edit, if it already exists, the file source/data/mappings/ucmlocal.mk Add this line:
+2. Create, or edit, if it already exists, the file `source/data/mappings/ucmlocal.mk`.
+Add this line:

+    ```
     UCM_SOURCE_LOCAL = solaris-eucJP-2.7.ucm
+    ```

     Any number of converters can be listed.
 Extend the list to new lines with a back slash at the end of the line.
-The ucmlocal.mk file is described in more detail in source/data/mappings/ucmfiles.mk (Even though they use very different build systems, ucmlocal.mk is used for both the Windows and UNIX builds.)
+The `ucmlocal.mk` file is described in more detail in `source/data/mappings/ucmfiles.mk` (Even though they use very different build systems, `ucmlocal.mk` is used for both the Windows and UNIX builds.)

-3. Add the converter name and aliases to source/data/mappings/convrtrs.txt.
+3. Add the converter name and aliases to `source/data/mappings/convrtrs.txt`.
-    This will allow your converter to be shown in the list of available converters when you call the ucnv_getAvailableName() function.
+    This will allow your converter to be shown in the list of available converters when you call the `ucnv_getAvailableName(`) function.
 The file syntax is described within the file.

 4. Rebuild the ICU data.
     For Windows, from MSVC choose the makedata project from the GUI, then build the project.
-    For UNIX, "cd icu/source/data; gmake"
+    For UNIX, `cd icu/source/data; gmake`

-When opening an ICU converter (ucnv_open()), the converter name can not be qualified with a path that indicates the directory or common data file containing the corresponding converter data.
+When opening an ICU converter (`ucnv_open()`), the converter name can not be qualified with a path that indicates the directory or common data file containing the corresponding converter data.
 The required data must be present either in the main ICU data library or as a separate .cnv file located in the